-This is the tombstone of William W. Reid and Emily E., his wife.
-This gravestone is located in Green Park Cemetery, Portland, Jay County, Indiana.
+This is the tombstone of William W. and Emily E. (Bryan) Reid, located in Green Park Cemetery, Portland, Jay County, Indiana.
 William and Emily were my second great grandparents.
+The marker is inscribed:

 William (2 February 1855-2 February 1905) was the son of Daniel and Elvira Reid, nee Headington.
 Emily E. Bryan (8 May 1856-24 June 1940) was the daughter of John and Hannah Bryan, nee Huey.
 William married Emily E. Bryan on 30 June 1878 in Jay County, Indiana.
 (Vol. D:442) Emily remarried to Abraham C. Bisel on 20 December 1913 in Jay County.
 (Vol. 9:99) William and Emily had seven daughters: Pearl, Laura, Minnie, Zorpha, Edith, Hannah, and Gladys.
 I descend from Pearl.